 It’s hard not to worry about IT when you run a business.
 IT is pretty much the backbone of an organisation and when something goes awry with your IT, the ramifications can be significant.
 Not only that but the issues that could go wrong are plentiful.
 IT fears that keep business owners awake at night include:

-Whether you run a small business or a global enterprise, you should ensure that you have the right support IT solutions in place and the expertise to protect, maintain and develop your IT systems.
+Whether you run an SMB or a global enterprise, you should ensure that you have the right support IT solutions in place and the expertise to protect, maintain and develop your IT systems.

 Security should be a primary focus for all businesses and a key component of any IT plan and service.
 When you consider that globally, a hacker attacks every 39 seconds, the need to implement security is a given.
 On top of this, businesses are increasingly targeted by crypto viruses and malware with 94% of malware being delivered by email.
 Identifying the risks your business is exposed to will allow you to create a detailed disaster recovery plan.
 This plan should include information on how and where your data is backed up and how the business will continue to function in the event of a disaster.